layoutd/live-by-bula/README.md

 # Live! by BULA – Installation and Configuration Guide

-This guide explains how to set up and configure the Live! by BULA application within an exsiting UltiOrganizer install.
+This guide explains how to set up and configure the Live! by BULA application within an existing UltiOrganizer install.

 ## Installation Steps

 ### 1. Extract Live! by BULA
-The contained `live/` directory should be placed in the root directory (so next to `/lib/`, `/locale/`, etc.)
+The `live/` directory contained in the release zipshould be placed in the root directory (so next to `/lib/`, `/locale/`, etc.)
 ```
 /
-├─ admin/
+├── admin/
 ├── conf /
 ├── ...
 ├── images/